Dodge Dakota Insurance Rates

 Column chart showing full coverage Dodge Dakota insurance prices range from $600 to $4,006

-Auto insurance prices for a Dodge Dakota are also quite variable based on your driving record, the model year and trim level, and policy deductibles and limits.
+Insurance prices for a Dodge Dakota also have a wide range based on physical damage deductibles and liability limits, your risk profile, and the model year and trim level.

-An older driver with a good driving record and high deductibles may pay as little as $900 per year on average for full coverage.
-Prices are highest for teenage drivers, where even good drivers will have to pay upwards of $4,000 a year.
+Older drivers with a clean driving record and higher deductibles may only pay around $900 per year on average, or $75 per month, for full coverage.
+Prices are much higher for drivers in their teens, since even excellent drivers can expect to pay at least $4,000 a year.
 View Rates by Age

-The state you live in makes a big difference in Dodge Dakota insurance prices.
-A 40-year-old driver could pay as low as $630 a year in states like Vermont, Wisconsin, and North Carolina, or as much as $1,300 on average in Michigan, New York, and Florida.
+Where you choose to live makes a big difference in Dodge Dakota insurance rates.
+A 40-year-old driver could pay as low as $630 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,300 on average in Florida, New York, and Michigan.

 Dodge Dakota Insurance Rates by State